ligerfotis/UR3e-Python-Teleop/README.md

 ### Setup
 #### Hardware:
 - Connect the Robotiq gripper to the wrist of the robot.
+- Connect the PlayStation-5 controller to the computer using Bluetooth.

 #### Pendant:
 1. Set a static IP address for the robot through the pendant and ensure it matches the static IP address of the computer being used.